code-qtzl/6.1-langgraph/README.md

 # Week 6.1: LangGraph

 ## Introduction
-LangGraph is a programming library designed to create complex applications using multiple language models (LLMs).
+LangGraph is a library designed to create complex applications using large language models (LLMs).
 It enables developers to build systems where various AI components interact and maintain state.

 ## Slides